cdepillabout/open-blog-posts/2022-01-05-who-would-like-purenix.md

 *This post is the second post in a
 [series about PureNix](./2022-01-03-purenix).
 The previous post was about [getting started with PureNix](./2022-01-04-getting-started-with-purenix).*

+## Using PureNix Professionally

+If your company is considering PureNix in order to tame a complicated Nix codebase, [Jonas](https://jonascarpay.com/) and I currently have time available consulting or freelance.
+Feel free to [get in touch](/about).
+We are also available for any other Nix/Haskell/PureScript-related work.